casson-projects-2020/fable-facet/README.md

 The system is designed to be inside the always-free tier on GCP, but if you already use the free tier in other projects you will have to manage this aspect.

 > :warning: There are restrictions - don't install without visiting the site and reading about it.
 First, it will not work without Fable Facet site, and second, while this installer is MIT-licensed, other parts of the software are not open-source, and will fail in any GCP account that is linked to Organizations (only personal, individual accounts can be used).
-Also a lot of terms of service applies, including being 18+ years old, not being able to any other uses beyond writing and publishing texts, etc.
+Also a number of terms of service applies, including being 18+ years old, not being able to any other uses beyond writing and publishing texts, etc.

 If you landed here from Fable Facet site and wants to install Your-Fable-Cloud, please click the link below and follow the instructions (if you don't have a GCP account yet, you will need to create it first - please refer to Fable Facet site)